Chas-M/lesson/readme.md

 #### Assets folder

 - Contains js and sass.
-Sass file is were you put the styles
+- Sass file is were you put the styles
+  - You can just add overrides at the bottom of the file if you're worried about editing the main stuff

 #### Content folder